 How to Put Hair up Under Riding Helmet in Less Than 1 Minute

-The hair police is here and you’ve been busted!
-Please, step away from your horse, ma’am and get that hair up in your helmet!
+The hair police are here and you’ve been busted!
+Please step away from your horse, ma’am, and get that hair up in your helmet!

 Even those of you with heavily layered, shorter hairdos can use this quick and easy method to confine your hair neatly under a riding helmet.
 Zip!
 Zip!
 Give it a try.

 You Only Need:

 - A helmet